Call for Doctoral Consortium Papers

 Additional submission requirements

-- The students submitting a proposal will also have the opportunity to participate to the blind review of two proposals of other students in order to familiarize themselves with the review process.
+- The students submitting a proposal will also have the opportunity to participate in the blind review of two proposals of other students in order to familiarize themselves with the review process.

 - Students accepted to present at the Doctoral Consortium must plan to attend the DC for the whole day in order to gain as much value as possible from the experience.